 What Factors Can Change Your Baby’s Milk Intake?

-- Boy vs. Girl: In general boys needs more calories than girls.
-The reason for this can be because boys grow faster than girls.
-On average boys will drink about 30 to 60ml more than girls.
+- Boy vs. Girl: In general, boys need more calories than girls.
+The reason for this can be that boys grow faster than girls.
+On average, boys will drink about 30 to 60ml more than girls.

-- Growth spurts: When babies go through growth spurts, they tend to drink more to support the extra growth.
-Growth spurts most commonly occur at 7 - 14 days, 2 months, 4 months and 6 months.
+- Growth spurts: When babies go through growth spurts, they drink more to support the extra growth.
+Growth spurts most commonly occur at 7 - 14 days, two months, four months, and six months.

-- Starting solids: When your baby starts solids, he/she may begin to drink a little less than usual.
-Keep in mind that most of a baby’s nutrients in the first year should be from your breast milk.
+- Starting solids: When your baby starts solids, they may begin to drink a little less than usual.
+Remember that most of a baby’s nutrients in the first year should be from your breast milk.

-- Reverse cycling (switching day and night): If your baby switches day and night feedings, he/she will drink more during the night and less during the day.
+- Reverse cycling (switching day and night): If your baby switches day and night feedings, they will drink more during the night and less during the day.

-- Combination feeding: Your breast milk composition changes to meet your baby’s needs, whereas with formula milk you have to follow the required amounts to make sure that your baby gets enough.
+- Combination feeding: Your breast milk composition changes to meet your baby’s needs, whereas, with formula milk, you have to follow the required amounts to ensure that your baby gets enough.